-The following clearances and setbacks from an object ensure access can be maintained safely for the duration of the occupation of Council land for outdoor trading.
-These safety standards are aligned to the Road Management Act 2004 and the Austroads Guide to Road Design.
+The following clearances and setbacks from an object ensure that access can be maintained safely, for the duration of the occupation of Council land for the purpose of outdoor trading.
+These safety standards are aligned to the Road Management Act 2004 and the Austroad Guide to Road Design.